pedro4r/api-solid/README.md

 # App

-GymPass style app
+*GymPass-style app*

-## RFs (Requisitos funcionais)
+## Functional Requirements (RFs)
-- [x] Deve ser possível se cadastrar
+- [x] It must be possible to register
-- [x] Deve ser possível se autenticar
+- [x] It must be possible to authenticate
-- [x] Deve ser possível obter o perfil de um usuário logado
+- [x] It must be possible to obtain the profile of a logged-in user
-- [x] Deve ser possível obter o número de check-ins realizados pelo usuario logado
+- [x] It must be possible to obtain the number of check-ins performed by the logged-in user
-- [x] Deve ser possível o usuário obter o histórico de check-ins
+- [x] It must be possible for the user to retrieve the check-in history
-- [x] Deve ser possível o usuário buscar academias próximas (até 10km)
+- [x] It must be possible for the user to search for nearby gyms (up to 10km)
-- [x] Deve ser possível o usuário buscar academias pelo nome
+- [x] It must be possible for the user to search for gyms by name
-- [x] Deve ser possível o usuário realizar check-in em uma academia
+- [x] It must be possible for the user to check in at a gym
-- [x] Deve ser possível validar o check-in de um usuário
+- [x] It must be possible to validate a user's check-in
-- [x] Deve ser possível cadastrar uma academia
+- [x] It must be possible to register a gym

-## RNs
+## Non-functional Requirements (RNs)
-- [x] O usuário não deve poder se cadastrar com um e-mail duplicado
+- [x] The user must not be able to register with a duplicate email
-- [x] O usuário não pode fazer dois check-ins no mesmo dia
+- [x] The user cannot make two check-ins on the same day
-- [x] O usuário não pode fazer check-in se não estiver perto (100m) da academia
+- [x] The user cannot check in if not close (100m) to the gym
-- [x] O check-in só pode ser validado até 20 minutos após criado
+- [x] The check-in can only be validated up to 20 minutes after creation
-- [ ] O check-in só pode ser validado por adminstradores
+- [ ] The check-in can only be validated by administrators
-- [ ] A academia só pode ser cadastrada por adminstradores
+- [ ] The gym can only be registered by administrators

-## RNFs
+## Non-functional Requirements (RNFs)
-- [x] A senha do usuário precisa estar criptografada
+- [x] The user's password needs to be encrypted
-- [x] Os dados da aplicação precisam estar persistidos em um banco PostgresSQL
+- [x] The application's data needs to be persisted in a PostgresSQL database
-- [x] Todas as listas de dados precisam estar paginada com 20 itens por página
+- [x] All data lists need to be paginated with 20 items per page
-- [ ] O usuário deve ser identificado por um JWT (JSON WEB Token)
+- [ ] The user must be identified by a JWT (JSON WEB Token)